mouncefik/Analyse-your-resume-With-AI/README.md

 - **Job Search**: Integrates web scraping to help users find job listings tailored to their profile.
 - **Feedback Collection**: Enables users to submit feedback, which is stored for continuous improvement.
 - **Admin Dashboard**: Provides an admin interface for managing and visualizing user data and feedback, including analytics such as user activity and experience distribution.
+- **Chatbot**: Our application includes a chatbot feature that assists recruiters in obtaining information about candidates, streamlining communication and enhancing the overall recruitment process.

 ## Technologies Used
 - **Frontend**: Streamlit for user interface